MikeHopley/Mikes-FTL-mods/index.md

 * [Minimal drone tooltips](https://subsetgames.com/forum/viewtopic.php?f=11&t=38380): minimises drone tooltips at the cost of removing drone descriptions
 * [Easier Mini Beam](https://subsetgames.com/forum/viewtopic.php?f=11&t=40102): lengthens player Mini Beam by 2 pixels, for easier 4-room swipes

 Cheatengine is not a mod, it's an external program.
 It can be used to speed up the game or assign skills instantly.
-Cheatengine is widely accepted for win streaking purposes, but there are discussions about potential misuse.
+It is widely accepted for win streaking purposes, but there are discussions about potential misuse.

 * [Cheatengine setup guide](https://youtu.be/deCC5JL9vLQ): I recommend watching this.
 Getting CE working can be tricky without help.
 * [Cheatengine homepage](https://www.cheatengine.org/)